rittam0/voice-translator-lab/README.md

 translated text, model and conditioning metadata, stage timings, and a short-lived `audio_url`.

-## Why the experiment stopped
+## why was the experiment stopped

-The self-hosted pipeline proved much slower and less reliable than a managed real-time speech translation model.
+The self-hosted stuff proved much slower and less reliable than a managed real-time speech translation model.
 Cold model loading dominated latency, speech recognition errors propagated through every later stage, zero-shot speaker similarity varied, and the mixed ML dependency stack was fragile.